 Why choose London for a Pre-Wedding shoot?

-So if you’re weighing up where in Europe to visit for pre-wedding photography and a slide show that will wow the guests at your wedding banquet, then London is a failsafe city.
+If you’re weighing up where in Europe to visit for pre-wedding photography and a slide show that will wow the guests at your wedding banquet, then London is a failsafe city.
 London's historic locations mean there are so many iconic backdrops for your couple shoot where you’ll find a mix of grandeur and the romance of England.
 Many of the buildings have a timelessness that looks amazing in a photo display.
-When you think that St Paul’s was being built in the 17th century, that Prince Charles and Lady Diana were married there in the 20th – well, it's famous and recognisable throughout the world.
+When you think that St Paul’s was built in the 17th century, that Prince Charles and Lady Diana were married there in the 20th – well, it's famous and recognisable throughout the world.
 Plus, London is a creative hub.
-It’s where famous music has been made and famous films have been shot.
-It’s where great theatre happens every night.
+It's where the world's best theatre happens every night.
 And London also has some of the best shopping in the world.
 If you’re here to shop, consider scheduling in a pre- or post-wedding shoot, or vice versa.

-Obviously, people also come to London because they have a connection to the city.
-If you’ve studied in London or met in London, you’ll have lots of memories you want to share with friends and family back home.
+Couples also come to London because they have a connection to the city.
+If you’ve studied in London or met in London, you’ll have lots of special memories you want to share with friends back home.
 You can capture that spirit of London to show everyone at your wedding banquet.

 Best locations for a pre-wedding in London

 Everyone wants to shoot around Big Ben and the Houses of Parliament.
 There’s been scaffolding on the clock tower for years while it was being renovated, but that is now coming down!
 This iconic view has been out of bounds for three years, so it isn't one that's been shown in wedding feast slide shows for quite a while.

 You can then walk your way – and it’s quite a walk – to the Millennium Bridge.
 That was the footbridge the followers of Voldemort destroyed at the beginning of the film Harry Potter and the Half-Blood Prince.
 You take that bridge to cross to St Paul’s Cathedral.